Published on February 5th, 2014 | by Ruben0

 Any book about Spanish wines will give you some general information about sherry, but usually just some rough basics without going into detail.
 After all sherry is a peculiar wine, and behind this wine there’s a story that’s slightly difficult to tell.
 Regular wine connoisseurs tend to see it as an outsider wine.

 Books that specifically deal with sherry are rare, especially in English.
-I won’t list all of them, but here are three of my favourite books on sherry that are highly recommended for enthusiasts.
-Note that none of these books contain any pictures, so they may not seem entirely welcoming.
+I won’t list all of them, but here are four of my favourite books on sherry that are highly recommended for enthusiasts.
+Note that the first three do not contain any pictures, so they may not appeal right away.
 They’re all written in an easy way though, and the amount of information included is astonishing.

 This book was first published in 1961 and the fifth, fully revised edition dates back to 2004.
 Essentially the reference work for sherry until Sherry, Manzanilla & Montilla came out.
 It set the guidelines for other books: the first half is taken up by the history of sherry, its origins, the sherry boom of the 19th Century and the ups and downs of the 20th Century.
 A second part is about the production and maturation of the wines; a third part is a (short) overview of bodegas and their products.